 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A person who lives in someone else's house and pays for food and accommodation; a lodger.
+A person who lives in someone else's house and pays for food and accommodations; a lodger.

 patron, client, person stayingView synonyms